solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 Why do some developers see tremendous benefits while others end up with spaghetti code?
 I took on a challenge at the end of last year to only work by prompting, in order to learn the ins and outs of AI-assisted development.

-In this blog post, I'll share my personal learnings from this journey and try to extract the most important takeaways in this Prompt Engineering 101 starter guide.
+In this post, I'll share the key lessons from that journey, and hopefully inspire you to give it (another) try.

 ## So What's the Problem?